 Be Specific About Length

-Don’t say “shorter.”
-Say “about an inch off the top” or “a number 2 on the sides.”
-If you’re not sure about the numbers, point to where you want it to end on your head.
+Never say “just shorter.”
+Say “about an inch off the top” or “number two on the sides.”
+If you don’t know the numbers yet, point to where you want the length to end.
+Specificity prevents miscommunication.

 Speak Up During the Cut

-The best haircuts come from barbers who know your hair, your preferences, and your lifestyle over time.
-Here’s how to develop that relationship.
+The best haircuts come from barbers who know your hair over time.

 Every barber has a different cutting style.
-Switching around means starting fresh each time.
-Find someone whose work you like and stay with them.
+Bouncing around means starting from zero each time.
+Find someone whose work you like and commit.

-Visit every 3-4 weeks.
-This keeps your hair in good shape and allows your barber to maintain the style rather than recreate it from scratch.
+Every three to four weeks.
+This keeps your cut in good shape and lets your barber maintain the style rather than rebuilding it from scratch.
+Consistency makes both your lives easier.

-Tell them what worked and what didn’t at your next appointment.
-“The sides were perfect but the top was a bit short” helps them dial in your ideal cut over time.
+“The sides were perfect but the top was a bit short last time.”
+That kind of specific feedback helps them dial in your ideal cut over multiple visits.
+Be honest.
+They can handle it.

 Tip Well

-Going from long hair to a buzz cut—or vice versa—is risky.
-Make gradual changes so you can course-correct if something isn’t working.
+Going from long hair to a buzz cut in one appointment is risky.
+Make gradual changes so you can adjust if something isn’t working.
+Dramatic shifts don’t allow for course correction.

-Your hair has a natural growth pattern.
-Fighting it requires more product and effort.
-Work with your natural part, not against it.
+Your hair grows in a specific pattern.
+Forcing it against that pattern means more product, more effort, and more frustration every morning.
+Work with your natural growth, not against it.

 Chasing Trends Blindly

-Just because a style is popular doesn’t mean it works for you.
-Evaluate every trend against your face shape, hair type, and lifestyle before committing.
+Just because a style is all over social media doesn’t mean it works for YOUR face and YOUR hair.
+Evaluate every trend against your specific situation before sitting down in the chair.

 Waiting Too Long Between Cuts